 Star Wars: Rise of the Resistance Boarding Pass Dash

-Before we get to the FAQ, this section will offer a couple of the best approaches for scoring a boarding pass to Star Wars: Rise of the Resistance at Disneyland.
+This section will offer a couple of the best approaches for scoring a boarding pass to Star Wars: Rise of the Resistance at Disneyland.
 To start with, make sure every competent adult or child who has a smart phone downloads the latest version of the Disneyland app.

 Following this, everyone needs to add in all tickets among your party members to their account.
 To do this, go to the “Tickets & Passes” button on your profile page, click the plus button, and scan.
 Be sure to delete any tickets for friends or family who have not scanned into Disneyland the day you’re trying for a boarding pass.
 Deleting is critical–you can always add them back again later.